-2022 £ 2021 £
+2024 £ 2023 £

 Investments in subsidiary companies 5 5

 Total 5 5

 The College owns 100 per cent of the issued ordinary £1 shares of Capel Manor Limited, a company incorporated in England and Wales.
-Capel Manor Limited owed £168,468 to the College at 31 July 2021 (2021: £46,356).
-The principal business activity of Capel Manor Limited is to develop profitable commercial income streams from which it will distribute all its trading profits to the College under gift aid.
+Capel Manor Limited owed £nil to the College at 31 July 2024 (2023: nil.
+Capel Manor Limited is currently dormant.

 The College owns a 50% share in Forty Hall Community Vineyard Limited, a company incorporated in England and Wales.
-The College owed Forty Hall Community Vineyard Limited £480 at 31 July 2022 (2021 - £480).
+The College owed Forty Hall Community Vineyard Limited £480 at 31 July 2023 (2023 - £480).
 The principal business activity of Forty Hall Community Vineyard Limited is the operation of a commercial vineyard that provides a community therapeutic resource via a locally appointed management committee of volunteers.